marcidy/electronic_components/class-8/class-notes.rst

 By including that library, all these new lines are required.  there are ways to handle this, called Makefiles, and are available on the web, but that's required to make a nice tool to handle this outside the ide.

 To truly break free, you also need to move to c++ completely, no more .ino files.
 You need to write the .h and .cpp files directly.
 It's not hard, but it's more to learn.

+avr-objdump
+    You can take the elf file and convert it to a mixture of assembly and code.
+This is an excellent way to learn both how the code is compiled down to assembly without learning the intermediate steps, and also what the assembly does since you can map it back to your intention.